Determining your hair type can be confusing. What is kinky hair? or What is coily hair?

 Contrary to popular belief, kinky hair can be beautiful, medium or extremely thick.
 Curly hair comes in a variety of textures, and some naturals may find that some parts of their hair are curly and some are coily.
 However, in this section, we’re only going to highlight the characteristics of curly hair.

 For starters, curly hair consists of ringlets that form a barrel or cylinder shape naturally with little effort.
 Curly hair usually has two distinct patterns.
 The one most people associate with curly (before knowing the differences) is the c-shaped curl pattern (4a).
 These curls are looser and form into a spiral, corkscrew or lose ringlet.
 The barrel of these curls is usually the width of a stick of sidewalk chalk or a large sharpie.

 The second curly hair pattern is curls that make an s-shape 4A – 4B hair.
 These curls form a tighter barrel, one that is the circumference of a marker or a pencil.
-This curl pattern still has a looser curl, than that of coily or afro kinky hair.
-An essential characteristic of both curly hair patterns is that the coils are usually elongated with movement or styling – and don’t snap back into the curl quickly, you’ll learn more about this when we talk about coily hair.
+This curl pattern still has a looser curl, than that of coily or type 4 hair.
+An essential characteristic of both curly hair patterns is that the coils are usually elongated with movement or styling – and don’t snap back into the curl quickly, you’ll learn more about this when we talk about coily hair or type 4.

 Kinky hair or coily hair (these are interchangeable), is a curl pattern that has z-shaped or o-shaped curls that form tight ringlets that resemble coils.
 Kinky hair is highly textured.
 Kinky/coily hair can be described as wiry and is known to curl on itself.
 This hair type is more compact and “coiled up” with less defined curls.

 Kinky coily hair feels different than curly hair.
 It has a spongy, cottony to the touch and when stretched, retracts quickly back into shape.
 The z-shaped coils have a small barrel that isn’t straight through (4b/4c).
 You’ll see that at some points of the curl it will be a clear barrel, and alternate between spiral curls that may curl on themselves.